Police pockets are for payoffs, and there is no hiding it in Morocco.

 I hoped this was going to cost us less than yesterday’s 300dh fine.

 My daughter’s worried voice interrupted my thoughts, “Mom, dad’s arguing with the police and he looks mad.”

 “Keep your eyes forward,” I reminded her.
-We were out of our comfort zone, but we knew that a woman’s place was silence.
+We were out of our comfort zone, but we knew that here, a woman’s place was silent.

 “Dad knows what he is doing,” I assured her.